 Our Recommended Best Restaurants in Porto Portugal

-But, because of our focus on luxury travel, we will start with what many people might say are the best places to eat in Porto.
+But, because of our focus on luxury travel, we will start with what many people might say are the best places to eat in Porto Portugal.

 Check Out the Best Restaurants in Porto Portugal – Updated 2018

+There are a lot of nice restaurants in Porto and a night eating out in Porto Portugal is something special.
+DOP Porto is also one of the best restaurants in Porto.
 Set inside the Palace of the Arts in the historic center of Porto, DOP Porto focuses on contemporary interpretations of classical Portuguese dishes.
-Chef Rui Paula, who we had the privilege of meeting, learned how to cook from his grandmother.
+Chef Rui Paula, who we had the privilege of meeting during our dinner in Porto Portugal, learned how to cook from his grandmother.
 I always love to hear this about a chef.

 The second, at first, seemed like a simple hunk of meat, with mashed potatoes and vegetables.
 Boy, was I wrong calling it a simple hunk of meat.
 I learned that the meat was Bisaro pork neck, served with celeriac root.